 There are several other websites that offer Indigenous stories.
 A collection of resources, including other sources of Indigenous stories, can be found on our Resources page.

-Sara Florence Davidson is a Haida educator with a PhD in Literacy Education.
-She is currently a research associate in the Department of Language and Literacy, UBC to support her work with Indigenous Storybooks.
-Her research interests include: Indigenous education, the use of traditional Indigenous stories in K-12 education, and culturally responsive teaching and research practices.
+Sara Florence Davidson is a Haida educator and Assistant Professor in the Teacher Education Department at the University of the Fraser Valley where she teaches courses in literacy and Indigenous Education.
+She is also the project lead for Indigenous Storybooks.
+Her research interests include: Indigenous education, including the use of traditional Indigenous stories to support literacy development; K-12 literacy education; culturally responsive teaching and research practices; and narrative writing and research.
 Website: saraflorence.ca

 Bonny Norton, FRSC, is a Professor and Distinguished University Scholar in the Department of Language and Literacy Education, UBC.
 She is the research advisor for Indigenous Storybooks.
 Her research focuses on identity and language learning, critical literacy, and international development.
 Website: faculty.educ.ubc.ca/norton